rucio/documentation/docs/operator/transfers/transfers_overview.md

 or by the `submitter` directly.

 At this stage, the transfer machinery finds all the possible sources.
-It filters out the ones which don't match different rule criterias (for example: source RSE expression) and administrative constraints (for example: skip blocklisted RSEs).
+It filters out the ones which don't match different rule criteria (for example: source RSE expression) and administrative constraints (for example: skip blocklisted RSEs).
 It then computes the paths.
 In the previous example, the path `RSE1 -> RSE2 -> RSE3 -> RSE4` will be picked due to cost constraints.